-Year 10 Unit 1 Unit 2 YouTube Famous Exploring Narrative Students will explore new and emerging forms of storytelling Students will study narrative cinema with a focus on the genre focussing on content creation on the YouTube platform.
+Year 10 Unit 1 Unit 2 Exploring Narrative Movies with a Message Students will explore new and emerging forms of storytelling Students will study narrative cinema with a focus on the genre focussing on content creation on the YouTube platform.
 Students codes and conventions of zombie film.
 They will be introduced will investigate the ways the platform provides influencers with to mise-en-scene and production design and will design and unique opportunities to affect social change through the short produce their own zombie film sequence, demonstrating their format film.
 Students will design and produce their own knowledge of the genre and its audiences through the experimental short film that conveys a positive social message to application of film languages and technologies. young people.
 Students will experiment with a variety of production techniques including montage, advanced editing, and Students will learn the following: animation. · Narrative film structure and continuity. • Genre specific film languages, codes and representations.
-Students will learn the following: The screenplay design format. • How visual symbolism can be manipulated by filmmakers to influence an audience. • The film sequence format - basic features, conventions, storytelling skills. • The experimental film genre, format, styles, and production techniques. · Special effects make-up. · Animation forms and skills. • Shot composition and framing. • How to write a treatment, storyboarding and sound design. · Advanced editing skills: sound and video effects L Cuts & J Cuts, colour grading.
+Students will learn the following: The screenplay design format. • How visual symbolism can be manipulated by filmmakers to influence an audience. • The film sequence format - basic features, conventions, storytelling skills. • The experimental film genre, format, styles, and production techniques. · Special effects make-up. · Animation forms and skills. • Shot composition and framing. · How to write a write a treatment, format a storyboard, and · Advanced editing skills: sound and video effects L Cuts & J create an experimental film.
+Cuts, colour grading. · Advanced cinematography: whip pans, orbital shots, speed ramping.